 The vast majority of Sudan’s population is Sunni Muslim, and Sharia law is the foundation of the legal system.
 President Omar al-Bashir intends to make Sudan a fully Islamic state, and his government is waging a campaign against Christians, especially converts from Islam, who are considered apostate and are legally punishable by death.
 They also face severe pressure from extended family, community and religious leaders.

 Persecution of Christians includes arrest, interrogation and detention without charge, demolition of churches, closure of Christian institutions and deportation of foreign Christian workers.
-The government has said that it will not grant licences for new church buildings.
+In April 2013, the government announced that no new licences would be granted for church buildings, citing a decrease in the South Sudanese population.

 After secession, hundreds of thousands of Christians of South Sudanese origin were stranded in Sudan, without the resources to move to South Sudan.
 The authorities intimidated and harassed any who did not leave or cooperate with them in their effort to find other Christians.